 When a boating accident causes long-term damage, you may also be able to claim damages for:

 - Long-term medical care, and

 - Compensation for disfigurement.

 Boating in the open water always carries the risk of a fatal drowning accident.
-If someone dies in a boating accident, the surviving family members can file a wrongful death lawsuit for compensation to cover the loss of financial support and funeral costs.
+If someone dies in a boating accident, the surviving family members can file a wrongful death lawsuit for compensation to cover the loss of

 - 1. Can I file a lawsuit after a boating accident?

 - 2. What are my damages in a boating accident lawsuit?

 - 3. Who can I sue after a boating accident?